 3Ahab king of Israel said to Jehoshaphat king of Judah, “Will you go with me to Ramoth-gilead?”
-He answered him, “I am as you are, and my people as your people.
+He answered him, “I am as you are, and my people are as your people.
 We will be with you in the war.”

-> 4But Jehoshaphat said to the king of Israel, “Please inquire first for the word of Yahweh.”
+4But Jehoshaphat said to the king of Israel, “Please first seek the word of Yahweh.”

-> 5Then the king of Israel gathered the prophets together, 400 men, and said to them, “Should we go to Ramoth-gilead to battle, or should I refrain?”
-They said, “Go up, for God will deliver it into the hand of the king.”
+5Then the king of Israel gathered the prophets together, 400 men, and said to them, “Should we go to Ramoth-gilead to battle, or should I refrain?”
+They said, “Go up, for God will give it into the hand of the king.”

-> 10Zedekiah the son of Chenaanah made him horns of iron and said, “This is what Yahweh says: ‘With these you will push the Syrians until they are consumed.’”
+10And Zedekiah the son of Chenaanah made horns of iron for himself and said, “This is what Yahweh says: ‘With these you will gore the Syrians until they are finished off.’”

-> 19Yahweh said, ‘Who will entice Ahab, king of Israel, so that he will go up and fall at Ramoth-gilead?’
-One spoke saying in this way, and another saying in that way.
+19Yahweh said, ‘Who will entice Ahab, king of Israel, so that he will go up and fall at Ramoth-gilead?’
+One spoke saying in this way, and another spoke saying in that way.

-> 28So the king of Israel and Jehoshaphat the king of Judah went up to Ramoth-gilead.
+28But the king of Israel and Jehoshaphat the king of Judah went up to Ramoth-gilead.

 29The king of Israel said to Jehoshaphat, “I will disguise myself and go into the battle, but you put on your royal robes.”
 So the king of Israel disguised himself and went into the battle.